github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 .. include:: ../reusables/beta-note-package-management.rst

-You can use CodeQL query packs in your Code Scanning setup.
+You can use CodeQL query packs in your code scanning setup.
 This allows you to select query packs published by various sources and use them to analyze your code.
 For more information, see "`Using CodeQL query packs in the CodeQL action <https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning#using-codeql-query-packs/>`_" or "`Downloading and using CodeQL query packs in your CI system <https://docs.github.com/en/code-security/secure-coding/using-codeql-code-scanning-with-your-existing-ci-system/configuring-codeql-cli-in-your-ci-system#downloading-and-using-codeql-query-packs>`_."